 - Identifying CSCs specific biomarkers

-- Developing CSCs targeting strategies (Chemical therapy, antibody therapy and immunotherapy)
+- Developing CSCs targeting strategies (Antibody therapy, Nanotechnology-based Trageting, Chemical therapy, Immunotherapy)

 - Investigating the molecular and cellular processes involved in cancer invasion and metastasis.

 Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu.

 A programme of fully-funded PhD studentships for UK, EU or international students at NTU is now open for application until the 25th February 2019.